akontaxakis/HYPPO/README.md

 ---
 ## Hyppo Components
-We implemented HYPPO on top of the sklearn.pipelines API
+We implemented HYPPO on top of the sklearn.pipelines API and networkX
  ### Dictionary
 he HYPPO's dictionary involved all the physical operators that we have implemented.
 For extending the dictonary make sure you implement the core functions:
 - fit: This function is for training or fitting your operator to the data.
 It's where any initial analysis or setup specific to your operator should be done.